 Realistic sci-fi is a hot genre, and perhaps no one is more responsible for its meteoric rise than The Martian author Andy Weir.
-In these outtakes from our interview with Weir—which appears in its entirety in the January 2018 issue of Writer’s Digest—he offers a peek into the research process for his moon colony-set follow-up, Artemis.
+In this full interview with Weir—which first appeared in the January 2018 issue of Writer’s Digest and also includes outtakes that didn’t appear in the magazine—he offers a peek into the research process for his moon colony-set follow-up, Artemis.

 BY TYLER MOSS

 Andy Weir isn’t into all that dystopian stuff.